teklynk/twitch_giphy_overlay/README.md

 ## Requirements and notes

-This can run locally and does not require a server.
+This project can run locally and does not require a server.
+Simply open giphy.html in a web browser.

-This does require a Giphy Account and Giphy API key.
+This requires a Giphy Account and Giphy API key.

 - Head over to: https://developers.giphy.com/dashboard/
 - Create a GIPHY API Key by clicking “Create an App” on the Developer Dashboard (you need to create an account first).